HeySkidee/practice/README.md

 I know material shit means nothing. but i don't wanna just talk about being highly successful.
 I wanna be successful. idc imma grind like a demon till 24.

 Just tell me what to finish.
 I start and do that. no lame ass comfort shit.

+there is a way for everything. don't be lazy or play your mind to not to do it. atleast give it a try. it's better than wasting time on social media.